scaldi/scaldi-website/learn.md

 val db = inject [Database] (identified by 'remote is by default defaultDb)
 {% endhighlight %}

-All forms of inject expect and implicit instance of `Injector` to be in scope.
+All forms of inject expect an implicit instance of `Injector` to be in scope.
 If you are injecting in the module definition, then it already provides one for you.
 If you are injecting in you own classes, then the best approach would be to provide the implicit injector instance as a constructor argument, as shown in the example above.